Celerium/Datto-PowerShellWrapper/docs/index.md

 - :book: Project documentation can be found on [Github Pages](https://celerium.github.io/Datto-PowerShellWrapper/)
 - :book: Datto's REST API documentation on their management portal [here](https://portal.dattobackup.com/integrations/api) *[ Requires a login ]*.

-Datto features a REST API that makes use of common HTTPs GET actions.
+Datto features a REST API that makes use of common HTTP request methods.
 In order to maintain PowerShell best practices, only approved verbs are used.

-- GET -> Get-
+- GET -> `Get-`
+- PUT -> `Set-`

 Additionally, PowerShell's `verb-noun` nomenclature is respected.
 Each noun is prefixed with `Datto` in an attempt to prevent naming problems.